Thesarvesh19/Daily-Code-Chronicles/2026/03- March/26-Thursday/README_final.md

-Updated documentation
 # Grid Partition with Equal Sum

 ## Problem
-Given an m x n grid of positive integers, determine if it is possible to make one horizontal or vertical cut such that:
+Given a 2D grid of integers, determine whether it is possible to split the grid into two parts such that:

-- Both sections are non-empty
-- Their sums are equal OR can be made equal by removing at most one cell
-- The remaining section must stay connected
+- The sum of elements in both parts is equal
+- The split can be either horizontal or vertical

+Additionally, in some cases, removing exactly one element from either side is allowed to balance the sums.

 ---

 ## Approach

-1. Try all possible horizontal cuts
-2. Try all possible vertical cuts (by transposing grid)
+We solve the problem in two steps:

+### 1. Horizontal Split
+- Traverse row by row
-3. Maintain:
+- Maintain:
-   - Running sums (s1, s2)
+  - `s1` → sum of top part
+  - `s2` → sum of bottom part
-   - Frequency maps for both parts
+- Use hashmaps to store frequency of elements in both parts

-4. If sums are not equal:
+At each possible cut:
+- If `s1 == s2` → valid partition found
-   - Find difference
+- Otherwise:
-   - Check if a cell with that value exists in the larger section
+  - Check if removing one element (difference) can balance the sums
-   - Ensure removing it does not break connectivity

 ---

-## Key Observations

-- If section is 2D → always connected after removal
-- If section is 1D → removal must be from edge
+### 2. Vertical Split
+- Instead of writing separate logic, we **transpose the grid**
+- Apply the same function again

+This avoids code duplication and keeps the solution clean

 ---

+## Key Idea

+At every partition:
+- Either sums match directly
+- Or can be made equal by removing one element equal to the difference

+Hashmaps help us quickly check if such an element exists

+---

 ## Complexity

-- Time: O(m × n)
+Time: O(m * n)
-- Space: O(m × n)
+Space: O(m * n)

 ---

+## Why This Works

+- We process the grid only once per direction
+- Efficient lookups using hashmap
+- Avoid brute force checking of all partitions

+---

+## Implementation

+- Python

+The same logic can be extended to other languages if needed